 It is also ok to want to be without anxiety, without stress, without the effects of trauma, without the perils of shaken or broken relationships.

 It’s ok to want to be free and I can help you find that freedom.
 If you fall physically sick, you’d want to be well.
 If you lose something, you’d want to find it.
 You’d want to recover all the time.
 So it is ok to want it.
 While we will validate and acknowledge the feelings of despair, I can journey with you to come out of it and be free.
 I work with diverse professionals from various walks of life.
-I have found that many of them (in truth, I should say, ‘us’) tend to hide suffering or pain or struggles so it does not taint who they are professionally.
+I have found that many of them (in truth, I should say, ‘us’) tend to hide suffering or pain or struggles so it does not taint who they are professional.
 They want to always look and even feel ‘put together’ and this of course is within their rights but we all know it is not always like that.
-The support and safety to make it like that – free from suffering, pain or struggles happens in the therapy room.
-The therapy space is for you and with me you are assured of the highest form of unconditional positive regard.
+The support and safety to make it like that – free from suffering, pain or struggles happen in the therapy room.
+The therapy space is for you and with me, you are assured of the highest form of unconditional positive regard.
 No trauma can be solved without the right kind of feeling of connectedness, a connectedness that breeds on safety, a connectedness that shows “hey, don’t worry, you are a person, you are human, you are normal…” a connectedness that attracts not repels.
 Allow me to journey with you to your place of recovery

 Anxiety